joseeden/joeden/docs/005-Cybersecurity/004-Cryptography/010-Asymmetric-Encryption.md

 ### ECC

+### ECC

+Elliptic Curve Cryptography (ECC) is an efficient, high-security encryption method used widely in modern, low-power devices.

-- Mostly used in **mobile devices and low-power computing devices.**
+- Primarily used in **mobile and low-power computing devices**
-- Provides similar security with **smaller key sizes**, leading to efficiency gains.
+- Similar security with **smaller key sizes**, making it more efficient
-- ECC with a 256-bit key is just as secure as RSA with 2048-bit key.
+- A 256-bit ECC key offers the same security level as a 2048-bit RSA key Summarized table:

-Summarized table:

 | Algorithm                             | Key Structure             | Supported Key Sizes   | Use Cases                                         | Strengths                                                     | Weaknesses                                                                        |